City of Birmingham Symphony Orchestra: Rattle and after

 In July 2015, Mirga Gražinytė-Tyla first guest-conducted the CBSO.
 In February 2016, the CBSO named her as its next music director, effective September 2016, with an initial contract of 3 years.
 She was the first female conductor to be named music director of the CBSO and conducted her first concert as CBSO music director on 26 August 2016.
+She concluded her CBSO tenure at the close of the 2021–2022 season, and took the title of principal guest conductor for the 2022–2023 season.
+Gražinytė-Tyla currently has the title of associate artist with the CBSO.